 Forte considered Happy Eater to be the most upmarket roadside brand they owned.
 The Happy Eaters were more spacious than their siblings at Little Chef, they had better play areas and they had separate kitchens.
 Each restaurant had a yellow theme, with yellow light shades hanging from the roof and yellow Formica tables, with bright red plastic edging and steel legs.

 Childrens' caps and badges were provided saying "I'm a Happy Eater", as well as Lego and games.
 A cassette called Mr Happy's Fun Tape was sold in partnership with Chessington Zoo.
-Parents Magazine declared Happy Eater the best restaurant chain for families in 1983.
+Parents Magazine declared Happy Eater the best restaurant chain for families in 1983, and the Daily Mirror said it was the best roadside restaurant chain in 1991.

 Happy Eaters were especially busy on Sundays, as families would head out of town for the day.
 On weekdays the trade came mostly from businessmen.
 Meals included the 'Happy Eater Fast Fry', 'Bangerbake' and fish and chips, while children's meals included 'Dog's Delight', 'Little Porkers' and 'Mr Happy's Ice Cream'.